 A notable increase in bike traffic along this corridor may be associated with the safety improvements implemented at intersections with busy major streets.
-The ridership during peak hours at Third Street and Campbell showed a significant increase in cyclists, from 678 bikes in 2000 to 2600 in 2015.^{8, 9} In that time, four intersections were enhanced for the safety and convenience of bicyclists suggesting that improved crossing treatments can lead to increased ridership.
+The estimated daily bike traffic on Third Street and Campbell showed a significant increase in cyclists, from 1360 in 2000, to 2600 in 2015.^{8, 9} In that time, four intersections were enhanced for the safety and convenience of bicyclists suggesting that improved crossing treatments can lead to increased ridership.